-Gum grafting, even though it is a surgical procedure, is not as painful or as scary as some patients believe it would be.
+First, gum grafting is not as painful or scary as some believe it to be.

-Connective tissue grafting is a common method used by dental professionals.
-It’s easy to treat root exposure through this technique.
-With this gum graft, dentists will cut a sliver of skin on the roof of your mouth in order to remove the subepithelial connective tissue found underneath.
+Connective tissue grafting is a standard method.
+The dentist cuts a sliver of skin on the roof of your mouth to remove the subepithelial connective tissue found underneath.

-It’s important to note that sometimes dentists will choose to use tissue found in a tissue bank if the patient doesn’t have sufficient tissue on the roof of their mouth for the procedure.
+Sometimes, the dentists will use tissue found from a tissue bank if the patient doesn’t have sufficient tissue on the roof of their mouth for the procedure.

 Because only one place in the mouth has to be cut and stitched through the pedicle graft procedure, unlike in connective tissue grafting, this method is typically easier to heal from and is less painful post-surgery.